hannutt/LearnLanguages/README.md

 When loading auxiliary images, a CSS animation is always implemented, which rotates the image 360 ​​degrees.
 This feature is made with CSS-animate and Transform methods.
 Reloading CSS animations is done with two identical CSS classes, which are given alternately as the class name of the div containing the img element.

+ADJUSTMENT OF AUXILIARY IMAGES

+The user can adjust the brightness of the helper images using the html slider element.
+The default brightness is 100% and can be adjusted between 1-200%.
+The brightness value is stored in the State variable and the variable is sent to the style property of the auxiliary img element.
+This feature uses CSS Brightness function.

 COMMON WORDS

 The application uses a JSON file in which common words and sayings are stored in Finnish, Swedish and English.